Welcome to Laney College Professional Development

 For faculty and staff who want to travel out-of-state, or apply for funding in advance, or for the College to pay for a conference registration in advance, the Laney PD committee needs to receive the completed request early enough to consider it for approval at one of our regular meetings, and send it to the District for Board of Trustees approval at one of their regular meetings.
 That required lead-time depends on the schedule of the bi-weekly meetings of these bodies, but our committee usually needs to see your request at one of our meetings at least six weeks prior to any events involving out-of-state travel.

-–If you are planning on any PD activities during the summer, PLEASE SUBMIT YOUR REQUEST IN OUR MARCH 20th MEETING — especially if your activity involves out-of-state travel!
+–If you are planning on any PD activities during the winter break, PLEASE SUBMIT YOUR REQUEST BEFORE OUR NOVEMBER 5th MEETING — especially if your activity involves out-of-state travel!

 For more information and assistance with completing travel forms contact Pak Ho in the Business Office, firstname.lastname@example.org, (510)464-3378, T-207.